 2018 - Chuvalo v.
+Chuvalo (Ontario)196

-Chuvalo (Ontario)195 Capacity to Reconcile
+Capacity to Reconcile

-In the recent decision, Chuvalo v.
-Chuvalo196 Justice Kiteley examined the issue of the requisite decisional "capacity to reconcile".
+In the recent decision in the case of Chuvalo, Justice Kiteley examined the issue of the requisite decisional "capacity to reconcile".
 This analysis will review the reported reasons for decision and provide commentary on the "capacity to reconcile" within the context of current Canadian decisional capacity jurisprudence.
 Notably, this decision continues to highlight the complexity of the underlying principles of decisional capacities.